9th Company: Release

 The film was released in September 2005.
 Although first released in 2005, and broadcast on TV in several nations, it was not released in the US until 2010 on DVD.

 Reception

 Box office

 9th Company was successful in the Russian box office, generating $7.7 million in its first five days of release alone, a new domestic record.

 Critical response

-Based on 16 reviews collected by Rotten Tomatoes, 9th Company has an overall approval rating from critics of 69%, with an average score of 5.93/10.
+Based on 16 reviews collected by Rotten Tomatoes, 9th Company has an overall approval rating from critics of 69%, with an average score of 6.10/10.

 The film received a mixed reaction from the veterans of that war, who pointed to a number of inaccuracies, but nevertheless, judging by ticket sales, it was embraced by the general public and even by Russian president Vladimir Putin.

 Awards and nominations

 In 2006, Russia selected the film as its candidate for the Academy Award for Best Foreign Language Film nomination.
 It was also given the Golden Eagle Award for Best Feature Film by the Russian Academy of Cinema Arts.
+At the 2006 MTV Russia Movie Awards it won awards for Best Cast, Best Male Performance (Aleksey Chadov), Best Fight, and Best Breakthrough Performance (Artur Smolyaninov).